matthewmarleyuk/EK-Web-Design/README.md

-# East Kilbride Web Design Website
+# East Kilbride Web Design

-A modern, responsive website for East Kilbride Web Design built using Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive website for East Kilbride Web Design built with Next.js and TailwindCSS.

 ## Features

-- Server-side rendering (SSR)
+- React Server Components
+- Next.js App Router
-- Responsive design for all devices
+- Responsive design with TailwindCSS
-- Glassmorphism design elements
-- Smooth animations and transitions
+- Glass morphism UI
+- Animate on Scroll effects
 - Contact form

-- Interactive UI components
+## Deployment

+This website is deployed to GitHub Pages using GitHub Actions.
+The deployment is automatically triggered when changes are pushed to the main branch.

+Visit the live site at: https://matthewmarleyuk.github.io/EK-Web-Design/

 ## Technologies Used